-- To encourage effective participation by attracting a larger number of interested citizens and organizations that will provide decision-makers with reliable input. - To achieve adequate support for transportation related plans by providing timely and reliable information to the general public. - To create a process tailored to local circumstances. - To establish an adequate mechanism to evaluate the openness, fairness, and responsiveness to the process. - To solicit informed general public input to effectively develop transportation plans and programs.
+- → To achieve active engagement and on-going feedback for transportation related plans by providing timely and reliable information to the general public. - → To create a process tailored to local circumstances. - → To establish an adequate mechanism to evaluate the openness, fairness, and responsiveness to the process. - → To solicit informed general public input to effectively develop transportation plans and programs.